Tinyman392/EColiVariableGeneModels/README.md

 - predict.py : This script will make a prediction for a genome given it's annotation tabular file, a list of conserved PLFs, and directory of models.
 - README.md : This file
 - runKMC.sh : Runs KMC on all fasta files in a directory
-- setup.sh :
 - trainPipeline.sh : Runs the training pipeline to build new models.

 ## Training Models

+A pre-computed set of models can be downloaded from [the BV-BRC FTP site](ftp://ftp.bvbrc.org//datasets/Nguyen_et_al_2023.zip).
+This first pipeline is designed to allow you to retrain the same models or even train your own with some modification.
+If you wish to just predict on pre-computed models, please go see the [Predicting with models](#predicting-with-Models) section of this README below.

-To train the models, you must download the genomes used for the paper, parse the downloaded genomes, run KMC on the set of conserved genes, cluster the genomes, then finally train on the dataset.
+To train your own models, you must download the genomes used for the paper, parse the downloaded genomes, run KMC on the set of conserved genes, cluster the genomes, then finally train on the dataset.
 This is done with the following scripts:
 - downloadFTP.sh
 - parseFTP.py
 - runKMC.sh